Timeline for Resolutions, Online Member Forum and Virtual Assembly

 H-25.995 Exercise Programs for the Elderly (A-15)

 H-25.998 Policy Recommendations in the Field of Aging (A-08)

 H-25.999 Health Care for Older Patients (A-13)

 H-295.981 Geriatric Medicine (A-10)

-Following the online member forum, consensus opinions on AMA-SPS reports and resolutions will be developed during the virtual SPS meeting.
-The meeting will convene via teleconference prior to the AMA-HOD handbook deadline.
 The virtual meeting is open to all AMA-SPS members.
 Meeting details will be posted on the AMA-SPS website and sent electronically in advance of the meeting to AMA-SPS members who have a valid email address on file.
-(A toll-free number will be provided for the call.)
-Please RSVP to email@example.com by Monday, May 2, to receive the call information.
+A toll-free number will be provided for the call.
 A majority vote of those present via teleconference will guide the actions of the AMA-SPS delegate on AMA-SPS items of business submitted to the AMA-HOD.

 The AMA-SPS will hold its next assembly meeting during the AMA's Annual Meeting in Chicago.
-Any physicians 65 years of age or older or who are interested in senior physician issues are welcome to attend.
+Any physician 65 years of age and older or those interested in senior physician issues are welcome to attend.
 Any AMA-SPS member who attends will be considered part of the assembly and may introduce new items of business related to the section's mission and review items in the AMA-HOD Handbook.